-In my state (and I’m pretty sure in most states) the standard is $1,000,000 of liability coverage for each occurrence with an aggregate of $2,000,000.
+In my state (and in most states) the standard is $1,000,000 of liability coverage for each occurrence with an aggregate of $2,000,000.
 This means that the max payout for a year is 2 million.
 Hopefully you won’t screw that much stuff up.
-And if you do, hopefully you filed as a multiple member LLC.
+And if you do, hopefully you filed as a multiple member LLC or a corporation.

 There is also the option to insure your vehicle on the same plan.
 I was advised by my insurance agent that this wouldn’t really make sense.
 Just ask your agent and if they think this makes sense in your unique situation.

 There are a lot of factors that play into this and prices will vary greatly.
 The best way to make sure you aren’t paying too much is to deal with an insurance agent that you got through a referral or personally know and trust.
 The agent should get quotes from 3 or 4 companies that they underwrite for so you can see a few quotes.

 My insurance policy costs me about $1,000 per year for $1,000,000 of liability insurance.
 Not really a big deal since I just pass this cost onto my customers.
 It only adds about $1/hour to my quotes.

 Where do you get it?

 As with everything now, you can just go online and submit your information and get quotes from your desk at home.
 Once great place that has cheap insurance for handymen is ACHP.
 However, they don’t cover certain states, including Nevada where I live.